codephillip/adidastest-docs-repo/docs/productiontest.rst

 Production test
 =================

-This contains instructions on how to test the deployed production system on GKE
+This contains instructions on how to test the deployed production system on GKE.

+.. note:: Due to the high cost of running GKE and all the services it requires, I am using the average specifications to save costs

 Tools and Specs
 ----------------